francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_user_scm_repo_link.md

 # Table: scalingo_user_scm_repo_link

-List all the SCM integrations of your account.
+List all the SCM repository link of your account.

 ## Examples